ydydsnyd/mono/doc/docs/how-it-works.md

 The "sync problem" that Replicache solves is how to enable decoupled, concurrent changes to a key-value space across many clients and a server such that:

-1. the key-value space kept by the server is the canonical source of truth to which all clients converge
+1. the key-value space kept by the server is the canonical source of truth to which all clients converge.
 2. local changes to the space in a client are immediately (optimistically) visible to the app that is using that client.
 We call these changes _speculative_, as opposed to canonical.
-3. local changes can be applied in the background on the server such that:
+3. local changes can be applied (in the background) on the server such that:
    - a change is applied exactly once on the server, with predicable results and
-   - changes that have been applied on the server can sensibly be merged with the local state of the key-value space
+   - new changes that have been applied on the server can sensibly be merged with the local state of the key-value space

 The last item on the list above merits taking a moment to expand upon and internalize.
 In order to sensibly merge new state from the server with local changes, the client must account for any or all of the following cases: